Mireille Clapot: Political career

+Early beginnings

 Clapot has been a part of Amnesty International since 1990.
 She has repeatedly stated that she "owes her intellectual development to this organization that struggles to defend human rights".
 In 1992 she co-founded the Drôme-Néva-Volga association, a Franco-Russian friendship organization.
 In 2015, she founded the Mobili-Tain-Tournon association, which strives to increase access to transportation, internet and culture in the area surrounding Tournon-sur-Rhône.

 Between 2009 and 2013, Clapot was the cabinet director of mayor Alain Maurice (Socialist Party) of Valence.

+Member of the National Assembly, 2017–2024

 In the 2017 French legislative election, Clapot was elected in the Drôme department's first constituency, taking 56.89 % of the vote during the second round of the election.

 In October 2017, Clapot was elected vice-president of the Committee on Foreign Affairs.
 She was reelected to this position in October 2018.
 She is also vice-president of the Franco-Russian Parliamentary Friendship Group and secretary of the Franco-Croatian Parliamentary Friendship Group.

 In 2020, Clapot joined En commun (EC), a group within LREM led by Barbara Pompili.
+In 2023, she left the Renaissance group, together with Pompili, Stella Dupont and Cécile Rilhac.

+She was reelected in the 2022 election.
+In the 2024 election, she came fourth in the first round, and lost her seat.